gjoseph92/soundDENA/doc/overview.rst

 Selecting Sites
 ===============

 Using a list of :ref:`siteID` strings gets tedious---usually, you want data from sites that meet some criteria, like season, elevation, year, or park.
-This sort of metadata is found in the :attr:`Complete Metadata <soundDB.paths.metadata>` and :attr:`Derived Data <soundDB.paths.derivedData>` workbooks, so when you import soundDB, it loads both into a single pandas DataFrame, accessible as :attr:`soundDB.metadata <soundDB.metadata.metadata>`.
-You can then sub-select sites using criteria such as ``unit``, ``winter_site``, ``elevation``, etc. :attr:`soundDB.metadata <soundDB.metadata.metadata>`'s row indicies are :ref:`siteID`\ s, so you can use it as a site specifier for an :class:`~soundDB.Accessor`.
+This sort of metadata is found in the :attr:`Complete Metadata <soundDENA.paths.metadata>` and :attr:`Derived Data <soundDENA.paths.derivedData>` workbooks, so when you import soundDENA, it loads both into a single pandas DataFrame, accessible as :attr:`soundDENA.metadata <soundDENA.metadata.metadata>`.
+You can then sub-select sites using criteria such as ``unit``, ``winter_site``, ``elevation``, etc. :attr:`soundDENA.metadata <soundDENA.metadata.metadata>`'s row indicies are :ref:`siteID`\ s, so you can use it as a site specifier for an :class:`~soundDENA.Accessor`.

 .. ipython:: python

-    import soundDB
+    import soundDENA
-    soundDB.metadata
+    soundDENA.metadata
-    soundDB.metadata.columns
+    soundDENA.metadata.columns
-    soundDB.metadata.index
+    soundDENA.metadata.index

 Putting It Together
 ===================

-By using a subselection of :attr:`soundDB.metadata <soundDB.metadata.metadata>` as the site specifier for an :class:`~soundDB.Accessor`, you can read the type of data you want from just certain sites that meet a criterion:
+By using a subselection of :attr:`soundDENA.metadata <soundDENA.metadata.metadata>` as the site specifier for an :class:`~soundDENA.Accessor`, you can read the type of data you want from just certain sites that meet a criterion:

 .. todo:: More explanation

 .. ipython:: python

-    highDena = soundDB.metadata.query("unit == 'DENA' and elevation > 2000 and not winter_site")
+    highDena = soundDENA.metadata.query("unit == 'DENA' and elevation > 2000 and not winter_site")
     highDena
-    soundDB.srcid.all(highDena)
+    soundDENA.srcid.all(highDena)